ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Summary

-Decathlon have produced some pretty impressive e-bikes over the last couple of years with the Rockrider E-ST900 and Stylus being my particular favourites.
+Decathlon has produced some pretty impressive e-bikes over the last couple of years with the Rockrider E-ST900 and Stylus being my particular favourites.
 Unfortunately due to a massive spike in demand for electric bikes and the UK leaving the EU, stock has been constantly running out over the last few months and the excellent Stylus e-MTB has disappeared from their website altogether.

 One thing that’s always impressed me with the Decathlon electric bike range is the incredible value on offer.
 Sadly due to the above, their prices have slowly crept up and a lot of the range is now 20% dearer than when they were first released.